commonpike/blender-skope/README.md

-# Kaleidoscope
+# Kaleidogen

-dont open the belnd file.
+dont open the .blend file.
-instead, click on `runner.command`
+instead, run `runner.sh`

-there are 3 modes of running the project:
+there are several modes of running the project:
  - 'edit' (edit the blend file)
  - 'edit-stills' (edit the blend file, but each frame is a random state)
  - 'generate-thumbs' (generate random thumbs)